 Some would argue that faxing has been on the decline ever since the advent of email.
 While there might be some truth to this, faxing isn’t going away anytime soon.
 In fact, research shows that there are still over 17 billion faxes being sent annually.

-Fortunately, this process is a lot simpler than you might think, and there are a few different methods of achieving it.
+Fortunately, this process is a lot simpler than you might think, and there are several different methods to achieve it.

 What is Online Faxing?

 To put it simply, the future.
-It’s a combination of old-fashioned faxing and Voice Over IP.
-Through online faxing, you can attach files such as PDFs, images, or Word documents to an email or upload to a dedicated internet faxing app, then fax it to any standard fax machine, or inbox.
+It’s a combination of old-fashioned faxing and Voice Over IP using mobile devices.
+Through online faxing, you can attach files such as PDF files, images, or Word documents to an email or upload to a dedicated internet faxing app, then fax documents to any standard fax machine or inbox.
+All of this is possible using just a mobile phone.

 How to Send a Fax From Your Phone [Checklist]